 YouTube is one of the best platforms in the world for livestreaming, but it comes with some restrictions that can be confusing to navigate as a new streamer.
 Do you need 1,000 followers, is there a 24 hour waiting period?
 In this article, we’ll cover everything you need to know about how and why to stream to YouTube.

 YouTube is a pillar of the livestreaming industry and continues to grow every year.
 The vast majority of viewers on YouTube are on mobile, and mobile streaming and mobile-style videos are only expected to increase.
 The platform is putting a lot of effort and resources into make itself more mobile-friendly, looking at you YouTube Shorts, so if mobile-streaming isn’t one of your tools as a content creator, it should be.

 To get started, download the Streamlabs mobile app here.
-Like Streamlabs OBS but for your phone, the Streamlabs mobile app allows you to capture your screen, your camera, or both at the same time, and broadcast to multiple platforms simultaneously.
+Like Streamlabs Desktop but for your phone, the Streamlabs mobile app allows you to capture your screen, your camera, or both at the same time, and broadcast to multiple platforms simultaneously.
 Whether you’re playing mobile games like PUBG mobile, Minecraft mobile, Free Fire, or Call of Duty mobile, or you’re streaming your camera and going live IRL, the Streamlabs mobile app has you covered.

 Once the app is installed, continue with YouTube on the login screen and grant permission to access your camera and microphone.

 If you try to go live right away, you’ll likely get a broadcast error.
 That’s because you need to enable your YouTube account for livestreaming first.
 If you’re using the YouTube app directly, you’ll need 1000 followers before you’re able to go live.
 Fortunately, however, if you’re using the Streamlabs mobile app to stream to YouTube, there is no follower limitation.